peterIrving/design_system_sample/README.md

 }
 ```

-to toggle light, dark and high contrast modes, use `context.themeCubit.toggleTheme();` to cycle through or `context.themeCubit. setThemeMode(AppThemeMode mode);` to set directly
+To toggle light, dark and high contrast modes from anywhere in the app, use `context.themeCubit.toggleTheme();` to cycle through or `context.themeCubit. setThemeMode(AppThemeMode mode);` to set directly